akthammomani/SQL-Data-Science-Projects/country_club_DB/README.md

    ✔ We used nested and correlated subqueries to extract, match, and organize large amounts of data.

-   ✔ We used ORDER BY, GROUB BY, WHERE and HAVING to filter and manipulate the Data.
+   ✔ We used ORDER BY, GROUB BY, WHERE and HAVING Clauses to filter and manipulate the Data.

 ### 🌟Some insights from the database: